Soneji/ES2C4/.github/README.md

 C Programming Labs

 _Disclaimer_: If you are here to copy my answers I strongly recommend against it.
-If you are here because you are stuck on part of it, wish to compare answers, or just want to look for the bantz™, go wild 😉 [1]
+If you are here because you are stuck on part of it, wish to compare answers, or just want to look for fun, go wild :) [1]